-On arrival, Bruce was greeted by a bloated squad of varying ability levels, injury and fitness concerns, profit and sustainability worries, as well as a football club which has underperformed for a good while.
-The job at Wednesday should in no way be underestimated, it’s a tough gig, and it’s in no way going to be a walk in the park, even for a manager of Bruce’s calibre.
+Greeted by a bloated squad of varying ability levels, injury and fitness concerns, profit and sustainability worries, as well as a football club which has underperformed for a good while.
+The job at Wednesday shouldn’t be underestimated, it’s a tough gig, and it’s in no way going to be a walk in the park, even for a manager of Bruce’s calibre.

-Where the squad is concerned there are a number of problems for Bruce and his staff to solve.
-With no churn of players at the club taking place for a long time, this has led to players not only being stockpiled, but stagnating too.
-You need to turnover the playing staff to increase competition for places, to improve, and to generally keep players on their toes after all.
+There are several issues with the current squad that Bruce and his staff must solve.
+With no churn of players at the club taking place for a long time, this has led to players not only being stockpiled but stagnating too.
+You need to turn over the playing staff to increase competition for places, to improve, and to generally keep players on their toes after all.

-Between now and the summer there’s a need to quickly assess who will be moving forward with us and who won’t.
-Tough decisions will have to be made, and fast, but Bruce will make the calls which he feels are in the best interests of the club.
-He’s already explained that players will get a chance to prove themselves, be it in training and/or games, and this is a sensible approach in my opinion.
+Between now and the summer, there’s a need to quickly assess who will be moving forward with us and who won’t.
+Bruce will make the calls which he feels are in the best interests of the club.
+He’s already explained that players will get a chance to prove themselves, be it in training and games, and this is a sensible approach in my opinion.

 While everyone is entitled to their own opinion on players at the club, ultimately the one that matters the most is Steve Bruce’s, and while in football there does now seem to be a lack of trust by supporters managers, I feel it wise to back Bruce, a man with a wealth of experience in English football.

-It’s become the norm in football, not just at Wednesday may I add, to see the team and substitutes announced for it to be greeted with a raft of negative responses by fans who think this player is crap or that player should be starting.
+It’s become the norm in football for team selection to be met by a raft of negative responses by fans who think this player is crap or that player should be starting.
 You’re never going to please everyone as a football manager, but after a large section of the fan base pleaded for a manager with Championship experience to come in, there has to be a belief that he knows best.

 While some may be quick to suggest looking at how Manchester United have been doing since “The Baby-Faced Assassin” took caretaker charge, the two clubs and the two situations are completely different.
 Under Jos Luhukay, Wednesday had become a team prone to conceding a lot of goals and one lacking in defensive stability.
 This is the first thing that needed addressing and I feel things have moved in the right direction in this respect.